PolySkill: Learning Generalizable Skills Through Polymorphic Abstraction: Introduction

 \section{Introduction}

 LLMs have enabled significant progress in agent development~\citep{yao2023reactsynergizingreasoningacting, yang2024sweagentagentcomputerinterfacesenable, agashe_agent_2025}.
-Web agents represent a key class of LLM-based agents, where the agents navigates complex Graphical User Interfaces (GUIs) to achieve user-defined goals~\citep{deng2023mind2web,zhou2024webarenarealisticwebenvironment,cheng2024seeclickharnessingguigrounding,wu2024osatlasfoundationactionmodel,chen2025osmapfarcomputerusingagents,gou2025navigatingdigitalworldhumans,xue2025illusionprogressassessingcurrent}.
-However, a primary challenge here is how to develop generalizable agents that can operate robustly across different tasks within a website (\emph{in-domain}) and across different websites (\emph{cross-domain}).
-To be generalizable, these agents must learn from their experiences, allowing them to adapt when faced with new tasks or unseen websites~\citep{silver2025welcome,shen_thinking_2025}.
+Web agents represent a key class of LLM-based agents, where the agents navigates complex Graphical User Interfaces (GUIs) to achieve user-defined goals~\citep{deng2023mind2web,zhou2024webarenarealisticwebenvironment,cheng2024seeclickharnessingguigrounding,wu2024osatlasfoundationactionmodel,chen2025osmapfarcomputerusingagents,gou2025navigatingdigitalworldhumans,xue2025illusionprogressassessingcurrent}. \bluecolor{However, a primary challenge lies in developing generalizable agents that can operate robustly across different tasks within a single website, as well as transfer skills to {distinct websites within the same functional domain} (e.g., generalizing across different airline booking interfaces).} To be generalizable, these agents must learn from their experiences, allowing them to adapt when faced with new tasks or unseen websites~\citep{silver2025welcome,shen_thinking_2025}.
 One promising direction is skill induction: learning reusable skills from past experiences.
 This approach was first explored in an open-ended environment by Voyager~\citep{wang_voyager_2023}.
 Agent Workflow Memory~\citep{wang_agent_2024} pioneered skill induction for web agents, which used natural language skills to prove the concept's viability.
 Consequently, Agent Skill Induction~\citep{wang_inducing_2025} and SkillWeaver~\citep{zheng_skillweaver_2025} made these skills more robust by structuring them as code.
-However, these methods primarily focus on \emph{in-domain} settings.
-By optimizing for performance on familiar websites, they generate over-specialized skills that fail to generalize, leaving the critical challenge of cross-domain generalization under-explored.
+However, these methods primarily focus on \bluecolor{\emph{same website, cross-task} settings}.
+By optimizing for performance on familiar websites, they generate over-specialized skills that fail to generalize, leaving the critical challenge of \bluecolor{cross-website} generalization under-explored.
 This challenge highlights a fundamental tension between a skill's specificity and its generalizability.
 This leads us to two key research questions.
 First, \emph{how can we induce skills that are transferable across diverse websites?} Second, \emph{beyond task success, how can we quantitatively measure skill transfer and reuse?} Answering these questions is a crucial step toward the broader vision of agent autonomy, where an agent could discover such generalizable skills on its own through open-ended exploration~\citep{liu_lifelong_nodate}.